 Jack is a 1989 graduate of The Hill School in Pottstown, Pennsylvania, where he was awarded the Chicago Cup (for exhibiting “the finest qualities of skill, enthusiasm, sportsmanship, and team play”) for varsity hockey and the Robbins Cup for lowest earned run average for the varsity baseball team his senior year.
 He graduated with a B.A. from Georgetown University in 1993, where he was a four year varsity baseball letterman.
 Mr. Elliott is actively involved in the Georgetown Community as an alumni interviewer and was a former Board member of Hoyas Unlimited, the fundraising arm for Georgetown athletics.
 After graduating from Georgetown, Mr. Elliott interned with the Commission on Security and Cooperation in Europe (“CSCE”) – a bi-partisan Congressional organization that monitors human rights, security and economic development issues in Eastern Europe and the Former Soviet Union.
 In 1994, he served as a Staff Member with the CSCE Congressional Delegation to the Parliamentary Assembly of the Conference on Security and Cooperation in Europe, in Vienna, Austria.
 Mr. Elliott also interned for Congressman Steny Hoyer and the Democratic Congressional Campaign Committee before returning to Pennsylvania to study and practice law.

 Jack and his wife Mary Jo live in Blue Bell with their five children.
 Jack has coached baseball, football, basketball and soccer for the Whitpain Recreation Association, the Wissahickon American Legion program, the Ambler-Whitpain Trojans, St. Helena School and Holy Rosary School.
-Mr. Elliott is the Secretary of the Whitpain Township Park and Open Space Board.
+Mr. Elliott is the Chairman of the Whitpain Township Park and Open Space Board.